Take a fresh look at your lifestyle.

 “Those who take disbelievers as allies instead of the believers—do they seek honor through them?
 Indeed, all honor belongs to Allah.”
 (Nisa [4:139]).

-Conditions of Resistance
+Conditions of the Quranic Concept of Resistance

 A. Resistance with Full Commitment

 “Go forth, whether light or heavy, and strive with your wealth and your lives in the cause of Allah.
 That is better for you if you only knew.”
-(Tawbah [9:41]).
+(Tawbah [9:41])

 B. Avoiding Complacency

 “O you who have believed, what is [the matter] with you that, when you are told to go forth in the cause of Allah, you adhere heavily to the earth (اثّاقَلتُم)?
 Are you satisfied with the life of this world rather than the Hereafter?
 But what is the enjoyment of worldly life compared to the Hereafter except a [very] little.”
-(Tawbah [9:38]).
+(Tawbah [9:38])

 C. Demonstrating Strength and Firmness

 “O you who have believed, fight those adjacent to you of the disbelievers and let them find in you harshness.
 And know that Allah is with the righteous.”
-(Tawbah [9:123]).
+(Tawbah [9:123])

 D. Rejecting Compliance with Disbelievers

 “So do not obey the disbelievers and strive against them with it [the Quran] a great striving.”
-(Furqan [25:52]).
+(Furqan [25:52])

 E. Avoiding Optimism or Trust in the Enemy

 “O you who have believed, do not take as intimates those other than yourselves, for they will not spare you [any] ruin.
 They wish you would have hardship.
 Hatred has already appeared from their mouths, and what their breasts conceal is greater.
 We have certainly made clear to you the signs, if you will use reason.”
-(Aal-e-Imran [3:118]).
+(Aal-e-Imran [3:118])

 F. Prohibition of Retreat

 “And they had already made a covenant with Allah not to turn their backs [in flight].
 And ever is a covenant with Allah [that about which one will be] questioned.”
-(Ahzab [33:15]).
+(Ahzab [33:15])

-Retreat in the face of the enemy undermines resistance and is explicitly forbidden (Tabatabai, 1993, Vol. 16, p.
+Retreat undermines resistance and is explicitly condemned (Tabatabai, 1993, Vol. 16, p.
 290).

 G. Preserving Unity

 “And obey Allah and His Messenger and do not dispute and [thus] lose courage and [then] your strength would depart; and be patient.
 Indeed, Allah is with the patient.”
-(Anfal [8:46]).
+(Anfal [8:46])

 H. Utilizing All Available Resources

 “And prepare against them whatever you are able of power and steeds of war by which you may terrify the enemy of Allah and your enemy and others besides them whom you do not know [but] whom Allah knows.”
-(Anfal [8:60]).
+(Anfal [8:60])

 I. Isolation as a Strategy

 “And when you have withdrawn from them and that which they worship other than Allah, retreat to the cave.
 Your Lord will spread out for you of His mercy and will prepare for you from your affair facility.”
-(Kahf [18:16]).
+(Kahf [18:16])

 J. Enduring Hardship

 “Or do you think that you will enter Paradise while such [trial] has not yet come to you as came to those who passed on before you?
 They were touched by poverty and hardship and were shaken until [even their] messenger and those who believed with him said, ‘When is the help of Allah?’
 Unquestionably, the help of Allah is near.”
-(Baqarah [2:214]).
+(Baqarah [2:214])

-Trials and tribulations test the faith and perseverance of believers, strengthening their reliance on God’s promises of victory (Wahidi, 2008, Vol. 18, p.
+Trials test believers’ resilience, enhancing their reliance on Allah (Wahidi, 2008, Vol. 18, p.
 215).

-Factors of Resistance
+Factors of the Quranic Concept of Resistance

 A. Belief in Monotheism and Divine Assistance